; ; Print

 Instructions

 1. Prepare a madeleine pan.
-Grease it with the softened butter and dust it with flour.
-Remove the flour excess.
-If using a silicone mold, there is no need to grease it.
+Grease it with softened butter and dust it with flour.
+Remove the excess flour.
+There is no need to grease a silicone mold.

-2. To make the madeleine batter, place eggs (at room temperature), sugar, and honey in a large bowl and beat with a hand whisk.
+2. Place eggs (at room temperature), sugar, and honey in a large bowl and beat with a hand whisk.

-3. Sift all-purpose flour with baking powder, ground ginger, cinnamon, nutmeg, and cloves with a flour sifter, add to the main mixture, and combine with a whisk.
+3. Sift all-purpose flour with baking powder, ground ginger, cinnamon, nutmeg, and cloves, add to the main mixture, and combine with a whisk.
 Add butter melted and cooled to 120°F (50°C) and whisk again.
 Add dark rum and mix.

 4. Cover the batter with plastic film in contact and refrigerate overnight.